Channel Rack & Step Sequencer

 NOTE: You can edit Patterns during playback.
 Automatic loop length settings will (if enabled) maintain fluid playback.

-As projects grow in size and the number of Channels increases, finding the right Channel can become a tedious process.
-To optimize workflow, combine several Channels in a group and set the Step Sequencer to display only that specific group of Channels (for example percussion group or lead synth group).
-Use the Channel Display Filter control (2) to choose which Channels should be visible.
+As projects grow in size and the number of Channels increases, finding the right Channel can become difficult.
+To optimize workflow, combine several Channels in a group and set the Channel Rack to display only specific Channels (for example percussion group or lead synth group).
+Use the Channel Display Filter control (3) to choose which Channels should be visible.
 Left-click to open the Channel filter menu.
 Selecting 'All' will show all Channels at once, regardless of whether they are part of a group or are unassigned.
 Selecting 'Unsorted' displays only the unassigned Channels.
 If you have made any Channel groups, you can select them for display from this menu.

 Channel Display Filter (Page Down for next group; Page Up for previous group) - Allows you to set the group of Channels to show in the Step Sequencer (see the Channel Filter Groups section below for more information)